MorganRuffell/Technical-Art-Tools/README.md

     -     Toolkit for a marking menu that can open applications on your system from inside maya
     -     Commands to fetch data about the maya install
+    -     Orientate IK - Orientates IK handles on character rigs
+    -     Zero Transforms - Simple goes through Zeros transforms on all selected nodes in maya
+    -     Attribute Saver - Simply Saves attributes on a selected character rig, allowing them to be stored and then retrived for later use
+    -     WIP - Allows you to open applications from within maya, still something I'm working on.
+Objective would be to allow integration with perforce saving artists from having to work with p4 helix or p4 cmds.

 ### Python: